 PageKite is a Python-based “dynamic tunnel based reverse proxy” that works on Windows, Mac OS X, Linux, and even Android devices!
 It is very similar to ngrok but has been around for quite a bit longer and appears quite a bit more battle-tested for a larger set of uses.
 They’ve even got it working with the Minecraft protocol to allow people to run a Minecraft server on their local machine.

 You can sign up for a free trial for a month.
-After that it has a pay-what-you-want system.
+After that it has a pay-what-you-want system (a minimum of USD$3 a month, or free if you work on Free Open Source Software).
 You do need to pay more to get more in this case though, with those paying larger amounts getting a larger quota, a longer term of service, custom subdomains, and so forth.